silviascript/farmony-markets/README.md

 - In your CLI, do a npm install to fetch NPM dependencies.
 - In your CLI, create the database, migrate information, and seed data.
 - In your CLI, run the express application.
-- Open a broswer with the following as the path: localhost:3000.
+- Open a browser with the following as the path: localhost:3000.

 ```console
 $ npm install